andycroll/andycroll.com/_posts/2012-02-22-hello-future-engineers.markdown

 I hope you found this worthwhile.
 If so you should [follow me on twitter at @andycroll](http://twitter.com/andycroll).

-If not, never fear, you need need hear from me again.
+If not, never fear, you need never hear from me again.
 I wish you the best of luck in your search for work. _Good luck._